fvollmer/SIP-Heating-Gateway/README.md

  * `/etc/asterisk/extensions.conf`
    Dialplan (phone menu, pin)

 The configuration files can be adjusted by changing the files at the overlay (`br-external/board/raspberrypi2-heating-control/rootfs-overlay`.
-Note that you also have to adjust `br-external/board/raspberrypi-heating-control/post-build.sh`, since it modifies `/etc/hosts` to set the ip of the SIP server.
+Note that you also have to adjust `br-external/board/raspberrypi-heating-control/post-build.sh`, since it modifies `/etc/hosts` to set the ip address of the SIP server.
+Asterisk is configured to only use a minimal amount of modules.
+Modify `/etc/asterisk/modules.conf` if necessary.

-It is also possible to connect to the device via a serial connection (115200 8N1) or HDMI (untested).
+For maintenace and debugging it is possible to connect to the device via a serial connection (115200 8N1) or HDMI.
 The system is by default read-only.
 To modify the file system it has to be remounted (`mount -o remount,rw /`).
 The login data is:

 username: "root"
 password: ""
 (There is no root password.
 This is no problem, since there is no way to login remotely)

-## Working principle
-This device is based on a raspberry pi.
-The raspberry pi connects via ethernet to the a SIP server (e.g. a fritzbox router or your isp).
-The SIP connection and the voice menu is handled by the software asterisk, which is installed on the raspberry pi.

-The raspberry pi is configured to use the micro sd card as read only storage.
-This should prevent damage on power failure.
-The only exception is a persitent partition, which is used to save the current state.
-This state will be restored in case of a power failure.
-This partition should also be safe from corruption due to the mount parametera and the infrequent writes.

-The GPIO Pins of the raspberry pi are used to switch a relay, that controls the heating.
-The switching voltage is provided by an external power supply.
-A BJT provides an open collector output.
-This circuit is realized on a custom pcb (hat).
-The GPIO Pin 17 controls the BJT.
-The relay is connected to the open collector output and the 12V rail.

 ## How to build the sd card image
 1. Clone repository (use `--recursive` to get buildroot submodule)